elpie89/elpie89.github.io/_portfolio/2017-02-01-HolocraneSimulator.md

 Responsibility:

 - integration of 3d assets
-- creation and optimization of custom shader inside the applicaion
+- creation and optimization of custom shader inside the application
-- createtion of the animation
+- animations
 - lighting of scenes
 - make sure the application play at 60 fps